tobyhodges/probable-pancake/episodes/16-transferring-files.md

 > {: .language-bash}
 >
 > As written, this will place the local directory and its contents under your
 > home directory on the remote system.
-If the trailing slash is omitted on
+If a trailing slash is added to the
-> the destination, a new directory corresponding to the transferred directory
+> source, a new directory corresponding to the transferred directory
-> will not be created, and the contents of the source
+> will not be created, and the contents of the source directory will be
-> directory will be copied directly into the destination directory.
+> copied directly into the destination directory.
 >
 > To download a file, we simply change the source and destination:
 >